-What Is a Progressive Web App?
+What Are Progressive Web Apps?

-Nobody talks about the fact that...
+P.S.
+Nobody mentions the fact that...

 What Is a Native App?

-When to Choose PWA?
+PWA vs Native App: When to Choose PWA?

 There are also Windows phones or Amazon devices with their own operating systems and stores.
 The Chinese market is slowly conquered by their own operating systems.
-When developing native, you will always be limited to a certain market segment.
-When developing a PWA, you go global – you develop the app only once and it is suitable for all platforms.
+When developing a native, you will always be limited to a certain market segment.
+When developing a PWA, you go global – you develop the app only once, and it is suitable for all platforms.

 Here comes another reason to develop a PWA: the ability to gain users’ attention.
 Since any PWA is a website by its nature, it is SEO-optimized.
-Surely, native apps are also optimized using ASO (App Store Optimization) techniques.
-However, ask any specialist in the field and they will tell you: getting high SEO results is way easier than achieving something with ASO.
+Indeed, native apps are also optimized using ASO (App Store Optimization) techniques.
+However, ask any specialist in the field, and they will tell you: getting high SEO results is way easier than achieving something with ASO.

-Among other benefits of progressive web apps, there is the ability to gain users’ affection and loyalty.
+Among other benefits of progressive web apps, I can mention the capacity to gain users’ affection and loyalty.
 Sharing the application is as easy as sending a short URL.
 No need to look for the app in the App Store.
 No need to search for a website in the browser.
 A user just opens the link, saves the icon on the home screen, and accesses it anytime in a few simple taps.

 At the same time, it does not mean that, as a medium-sized or large business, you should give up on this idea.
 Progressive web apps proved themselves to be effective for such tech giants as Facebook, Pinterest, and Twitter since they offer a significant business development value.

 Meanwhile, no such statement about PWAs has been issued by Apple.
 This tech giant allegedly supports the advancement of the PWA technology but pays little effort or attention towards actually developing it.
 Respectively, it is believed that iOS devices display progressive web apps not as good as Android.

-When to Choose Native?
+PWA vs Native App: When to Choose Native?

-Developing a native application is what you should choose when the functionality of your future app needs to be quite complicated.
+Developing a native application is what you should choose when the functionality of your future app is going to be quite complicated.
 Some functions of a phone are available for native mobile apps and unavailable for progressive web applications.
 For instance, a PWA cannot use Bluetooth, which is necessary for connecting with smart devices or using indoor geolocation.

 If you prioritize data security, you should go with native apps.
 Web platforms have always been known to be more prone to a data breach than mobile applications.
 While PWAs are protected with security protocols, native apps still remain a safer and more hacker-resistant option.

 If your business has no website and you do not plan to develop one, choose native – there is no point for you to develop a PWA.
 The very idea of PWA is to communicate with your target users directly via the website.
 If you do not have a website, why would you need a progressive web app?
-In turn, native applications are more self-sufficient in a way that they can function without any additional web support.
+In turn, native apps are more self-sufficient in a way that they can function without any additional web support.